 Boot Strapped – NOT FUNDED.
 I use this term when I think of a company or project that funds itself with little or no funding.
-If you start out with or end up contributing more that ten thousand dollars then I put you in the next category.
-I think I should exclude covering personal overhead.
+If you start out with or end up contributing more that the “magic limit” (above) then I put you in the next category.

-Funded – you use other peoples money in for formal arrangement.
+Funded – you use other peoples money in a formal arrangement.

 Incubated – The company or project is supported by a larger experienced organization until it can fly on it’s own.